akashshuklacs/project-euler/README.md

 # project-euler
-Solutions to Project Euler Problems
+Solutions to Project Euler Problems from hackerrank